Satellite dish: History

-Parabolic antennas referred to as "dish" antennas had been in use long before satellite television.
 The term satellite dish was coined in 1978 during the beginning of the satellite television industry, and came to refer to dish antennas that send and/or receive signals from communications satellites.
 Taylor Howard of San Andreas, California, adapted an ex-military dish in 1976 and became the first person to receive satellite television signals using it.

 The first satellite television dishes were built to receive signals on the C-band analog, and were very large.
 The front cover of the 1979 Neiman-Marcus Christmas catalog featured the first home satellite TV stations on sale.
 The dishes were nearly 20 ft in diameter.
 The satellite dishes of the early 1980s were 10 to 16 ft in diameter and made of fiberglass with an embedded layer of wire mesh or aluminium foil, or solid aluminium or steel.

 Satellite dishes made of wire mesh first came out in the early 1980s, and were at first 10 ft in diameter.
 As the front-end technology improved and the noise figure of the LNBs fell, the size shrank to 8 ft a few years later, and continued to get smaller reducing to 6 ft feet by the late 1980s and 4 ft by the early 1990s.
 Larger dishes continued to be used, however.
 In December 1988, Luxembourg's Astra 1A satellite began transmitting analog television signals on the Ku band for the European market.
 This allowed small dishes (90 cm) to be used reliably for the first time.

 In the early 1990s, four large American cable companies founded PrimeStar, a direct broadcasting company using medium power satellites.
 The relatively strong Ku band transmissions allowed the use of dishes as small as 90 cm for the first time.
 On 4 March 1996, EchoStar introduced Digital Sky Highway (Dish Network).
-This was the first widely used direct-broadcast satellite television system and allowed dishes as small as 20 inches to be used.
+This was the first widely used direct-broadcast satellite television system and allowed dishes as small as 20 inches (51 cm) to be used.
 This great decrease of dish size also allowed satellite dishes to be installed on vehicles.
 Dishes this size are still in use today.
 Television stations, however, still prefer to transmit their signals on the C-band analog with large dishes due to the fact that C-band signals are less prone to rain fade than Ku band signals.